Guide

 Unspecified

 Not yet assessed.
-The ledger flags these for review.
+Input documentation flags these for review.

 Uncertainty percentage